 Individual Responsibility and Liberty

 We give our pupils a range of responsibilities and jobs around school from personal responsibilities like remembering to bring in homework, reading books and PE kits through to classroom responsibilities and whole-school responsibilities like helping with school dinners and our KS2 children helping the children on our KS1 playground.
-We also have a well-established house system (with termly rewards for the house with the most merits) with House Captains, as well as Sports Captains and a Head Boy and Head Girl.
+We also have a well-established house system (with termly rewards for the house with the most merits) with house captains, as well as sports captains and a head boy and head girl.
 The house captains lead house worship sessions while the sports captains are involved in selecting and coaching sports teams taking part in inter-school tournaments.
 Each class has two school council representatives, with our Year Six pupils working alongside teachers to run the school council.
-We also have peer mentors who help other children with the support of staff and our Digital Leaders have helped support teachers in their lessons as well as leading assemblies and sessions for pupils in other year groups, such as during Safer Internet Day.
-Our Reading Ambassadors have also led collective worship for the school, sharing books and promoting their own love of reading across the school.
+We also have peer mentors who help other children with the support of staff and our digital leaders have helped support teachers in their lessons as well as leading assemblies and sessions for pupils in other year groups, such as during Safer Internet Day.
+Our reading ambassadors have also led collective worship for the school, sharing books and promoting their own love of reading across the school.
 We have developed the contribution and opportunities for children to lead collective worship.
 When a theme or event, either in school or within our community, has inspired our pupils we offer them opportunities to share their interest and work by taking and collective worship.
 Where appropriate they are then offered chance to lead further future worships to update the school community on their continued work.

-Throughout the year, we encourage the children to use the local facilities and get involved in local activities, including promoting sports events and courses (e.g. Wensleydale Rugby, Bedale Juniors, Bedale Cricket Club, Bedale Tennis Club).
+Throughout the year, we encourage the children to use the local facilities and get involved in local activities, including promoting sports events and courses (e.g. Wensleydale Rugby, Bedale Juniors Football Club, Bedale Cricket Club, Bedale Tennis Club).
 Every year group visits Bedale library once during the academic year; this has enabled many more children to become members and they continue to use the facility on a regular basis.

-In the Summer term 2019, the pupils of year five and six worked independently to organise and lead our annual Fun Run including dozens of stalls positioned around our school field, raising hundreds of pounds for charity, this is an annual event that we look forward to every year!
+In the Summer term 2022, the pupils in Year Six worked independently to organise and lead our annual Fun Run including dozens of stalls positioned around our school field - raising money for charity.
+This is an annual event that everyone looks forward to every year!

-We promote mutual respect for others throughout everything we do in and out of school, including: a range of visitors to school sharing their experiences such as PCSOs, fire officers, military police and other local professionals; financial workshops; parents with specific knowledge linked to topic areas; daily collective worship and candle time for quiet reflection; a consistent school behaviour policy including merits reward system; a Code of Conduct for our sports teams (click here) and welcoming parents to our school for regular open afternoons.
+We promote mutual respect for others throughout everything we do in and out of school, including: a range of visitors to school sharing their experiences such as PCSOs, fire officers; daily collective worship and candle time for quiet reflection; a consistent school behaviour policy including merits reward system; a Code of Conduct for our sports teams (click here) and welcoming parents to our school for regular open afternoons.